-4.1 Board Sector Representative Nomination Process.
-Candidates for Board members shall be nominated by each Sector.
+- 4.1 Board Sector and At-Large Representative Nomination Process.
+Candidates for Sector Board members shall be nominated by each Sector.
+Candidates for At-Large representatives will be nominated by the individual interested in participating on the Board.
 The nominations will be referred directly to the Board for approval.
-In the event a Sector cannot nominate a representative within thirty (30) days, the Board, either directly or through Committee, will solicit, receive and vet nominations, and recommend a sector representative to the Board.

-- 4.2 Tribe Representative Nomination Process.
+In the event a Sector or At-Large seat cannot nominate a representative within thirty (30) days, the Board, either directly or through a Committee, will solicit, receive, and vet nominations, and recommend a representative to the Board. - 4.2 Tribe Representative Nomination Process.
 Tribes may appoint alternate representatives as desired on the Board of Directors.
 Tribal representation on the Board of Directors is voluntary. - 4.3 Election.
-The Board approves Sector membership to the Board and elects its Board Sector Directors.
+The Board approves Sector and At-Large membership to the Board and elects its Board of Directors.
 Directors may be elected at the annual meeting, or at any regular or special meeting of the Board.
 The Board does not have authority to confirm or deny Tribal appointments.